eighty20results/e20r-directory-for-pmpro/readme.txt

 * BUG: Fixed broken profile links on directory page for certain usernames.

 = .4 =
-* Added pmpro_member_profile_fields filter to set or override fields available on the profile pages.
+* Added e20r-member-profile_fields filter to set or override fields available on the profile pages.

 = .3.1 =
-* BUG: Fixed css declaration that was affecting elements outside of the pmpro_member_directory div/table
+* BUG: Fixed css declaration that was affecting elements outside of the e20r-directory-for-pmpro div/table
-* ENHANCEMENT: Added ability to load the theme's (child or parent) custom pmpro-member-directory.css in place of default
+* ENHANCEMENT: Added ability to load the theme's (child or parent) custom e20r-directory-for-pmpro.css in place of default

 = .3 =
-* FEATURE: Added [pmpro_member_profile] shortcode
+* FEATURE: Added [e20r-member-profile] shortcode
-* ENHANCEMENT: Added additional attributes to the [pmpro_member_directory]
+* ENHANCEMENT: Added additional attributes to the [e20r-directory-for-pmpro]
 * ENHANCEMENT: Added ability to define Directory and Profile page under Memberships > Pge Settings
 * ENHANCEMENT: Added user option to hide profile from diretory.